linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 2 - Portfolio Theory and Practice/Chapter 05 - Risk Return and the Historical Record.md

 Throughout the chapter, we will examine and compare rates of return on various securities.
 Before we can do this properly, however, we first need to learn how to compare investment returns over different holding periods.

-We start with the simplest security, a zero-coupon bond that pays its owner only one cash flow, for example,  $100, on the maturity date.
-The investor buys the bond for less than face value (face value is just the terminology for the ultimate payoff value of the bond, in this case,$ 100), so the total return is the difference between the initial purchase price and the ultimate payment of face value.
+We start with the simplest security, a zero-coupon bond that pays its owner only one cash flow, for example,  \$100, on the maturity date.
+The investor buys the bond for less than face value (face value is just the terminology for the ultimate payoff value of the bond, in this case,\$ 100), so the total return is the difference between the initial purchase price and the ultimate payment of face value.

 If we call  $P(T)$  the price paid today for a zero with maturity date  $T$ , then over the life of the bond, the value of the investment grows by the multiple  $100 / P(T)$ .
 The percentage increase in the value of the investment is